HOME CARE INSTRUCTIONS AFTER ORAL SURGERY

 Resuming Exercise and Physical Activity:

 Plan to rest and relax after your surgery.
 It may take several days to 1-2 weeks for the body to fully recover from the effects of surgery, anesthesia, and the prescription medications.
-In most cases, it is normal to being very light activity three to four days after surgery.
-However, do not resume normal activity or vigorous exercising until you feel well enough to do so.
+In most cases, you may plan to begin very light activity five to seven days after surgery.
+However, do not resume normal activity or vigorous exercise until you feel well enough to do so.